 There should be a recognized global holiday to celebrate the value of friendship.
 Good friends — because there’s a distinction between them and the placeholders — are therapists, cheerleaders, and hosts of positive energy.
-Unfortunately, the hustle and bustle of everyday life is pushing real friendships out of style faster than this summer’s trends.
+Unfortunately, the hustle and bustle of everyday life seems to be pushing real friendships out of style faster than this summer’s trends.

 As we chase recognition online by way of likes and mentions, plus inclusion and validation from strangers, meaningful interpersonal connections seem like they’re on life support.

 We’re becoming content with being alone for hours, days, and weeks on end as long as we have our phones — and to that end, we’re quick to cut someone off or limit their access to us the minute we feel wronged.
 Notice the use of feel because your perception might not be the reality.